alancampos-ai/alancampos-ai/README.md

 Biography
 <br>
 <br>
-PhD candidate in Computational Sciences at the Universidade do Estado do Rio de Janeiro.
-Bachelor's in Computer Science from the Universidade do Estado do Rio de Janeiro.
-My research focuses on artificial intelligence, with an emphasis on machine learning and deep learning applied to computer vision.
-I design equivariant convolutional architectures over discrete and continuous groups, including gauge-equivariant networks on Riemannian manifolds, with the goal of producing well-calibrated probabilistic estimates.
-I also investigate clustering methods on the cone of symmetric positive definite (SPD) matrices, applied to segmentation in diffusion tensor magnetic resonance imaging (DT-MRI).
-I develop PyTorch libraries and end-to-end pipelines for scientific computing.
+PhD candidate in Computational Sciences at the Rio de Janeiro State University.
+Holds a Bachelor's degree in Computer Science from the Rio de Janeiro State University.
+I conduct research in Scientific Computing, with emphasis on Artificial Intelligence, machine learning, optimization, and numerical analysis.
+My research focuses on problems in which geometric structure, symmetries, and numerical formulations play a central role in the construction, implementation, and analysis of algorithms.
+In this context, I study equivariant networks, methods on Riemannian manifolds and on the cone of symmetric positive definite matrices, as well as algorithms for classification, clustering, vector optimization, and numerical simulation.
+I also develop reproducible implementations in PyTorch and pipelines for scientific computing.
 <br>
 <br>